simdutf/simdutf/README.md

 }
 ```

+In some instances, you may want to limit the size of the output further when decoding base64.
+For this purpose, you may use the `base64_to_binary_safe` functions.

+In other instances, you may receive your base64 inputs in 16-bit units (e.g., from UTF-16 strings):
+we have function overloads for these cases as well.

 Some users may want to decode the base64 inputs in chunks, especially when doing
 file or networking programming.
 These users should see `tools/fastbase64.cpp`, a command-line
 utility designed for as an example.
 It reads and writes base64 files using chunks of at most
 a few tens of kilobytes.

 The specification of our base64 functions is as follows: